 - Sell your home and split the money.
 Hopefully you can buy two separate homes, so the children can spend time with you both.

 - One partner can buy the other partner out.
 This allows one parent and the children to stay in the family home.

-- Keep the home, both parents remain as owners until an agreed event, like the children leave home, or turn eighteen.
+- Keep the home, with both parents remaining as owners until an agreed event, like the children leave home, or turn 18.
 This is a known as a Mesher agreement.

-- A Martin Order is a deferred sale agreed in court, this entitles one partner to stay in the property for life or until they remarry.
+- A Martin Order is a deferred sale agreed in court, which entitles one partner to stay in the property for life or until they remarry.

 If you can’t decide between yourselves, the court can help you.
 The younger the children are, the more important it is to give them a good home with access to both parents.
 You can seek expert legal advice from a Family Law and Divorce Solicitor.